 Update 1:14 PM: Several Bellevue Police Officers are still at the scene investigating the fall.
 Bellevue College released a brief statement featured below:

-The Public Technology Institute presented the City of Bellevue with an award for their employee performance database that runs on software called Covalent that streamlines multiple performance tracking systems into one easy-to-view dashboard for city staff and Bellevue residents.
+The Public Technology Institute presented the City of Bellevue with an award for their performance database that runs on software called Covalent that streamlines multiple performance tracking systems into one easy-to-view dashboard for city staff and Bellevue residents.

 “This system allows us to capture more than 1,500 performance measures used by city departments,” said Rich Siegel, the city’s Performance and Outreach Coordinator, in a release.
 Through the software, the City is able to examine trends and evaluate performance.
 The city is also in the development phase for public websites that will feature the dashboards.